jacobbacker93/notes/README.md

 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first, and optimize only when necessary, based on profiling and measurement."

 This quote emphasizes that over-concern with efficiency early in development can lead to complex, hard-to-understand code.
 It's better to write clean, functional code initially and optimize later when there's concrete evidence that a part of your program is causing performance bottlenecks.
 This way, you balance between readability, maintainability, and performance.

+# 2024-03-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
+Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
+Remember that simplicity, readability, and modularity often lead to better performance in the long run."

+In more detail but still concise: Always strive for clarity and correctness in your code before optimizing.
+Measure performance to identify bottlenecks, then target optimizations specifically at those points.
+Over-engineering or over-optimizing without data can introduce unnecessary complexity and bugs, ultimately hindering both development speed and program efficiency.